Memory in Motion

 Pierre-Manuel Lemarchand & Emmanuel Piton, 2014, 8' 54 mins

-Strawberries in Summertime
+Strawberries in the Summertime

 Jennifer Reeves, 2013, 15' 52 mins